If you are fond of fermented grape wine, you can visit various local wine houses where you can find different and delicious kinds of wine in Istanbul.

 One of the most popular accommodation places in Istanbul is Taksim.
 Pano is located within walking distance for those staying around Taksim Square.
 You can also reach Pano, one of the best wine restaurants in Istanbul, by a 10-minute taxi ride from Sultanahmet (Old City).

-6. Sensus Wine
+4. Sensus Wine Shop

 Sensus Wine is located under Anemon Hotel at Galata and it offers more than 400 wine options.